Laboratories

 Hereafter, Helle or Miriam will give access to the laboratory and send you an e-mail when access has been given.

-Acticity no. Laboratory Building Room Laboratory organiser
+Laboratory Building Room Laboratory administrator

-82010 Makerspace 5132 017 Mikkel bo
+Makerspace 5132 017 Mikkel Bo Nielsen

-82015 SLA Print farm 5132 016 Mikkel bo
+SLA Print farm 5132 016 Mikkel Bo Nielsen

-82020 Print farm (FMD) 5132 013 Mikkel Bo
+Print farm (FMD) 5132 013 Mikkel Bo Nielsen

-82025 Instrument storage 5132 015
+Instrument storage 5132 015

 014